 - Improve and expand the recreational boat launch and parking facility layout, quantities, and quality.
-Increasing parking and providing additional space at the launch ramp will improve user experience; - Allow expansion of retail and commercial opportunities in a key downtown waterfront area; - Enhance the downtown waterfront experience for locals and visitors; - Maintain the continued use of the existing marine service facilities and travel lift until these facilities are relocated to Sea Otter Park; - Upgrade facilities to meet the expected increase in cruise ship passengers and other visitors to Valdez; and - Celebrate Valdez as an authentic waterfront community.
+Increasing parking and providing additional space at the launch ramp will improve user experience; - Replace harbor floats H through K; - Allow expansion of retail and commercial opportunities in a key downtown waterfront area; - Enhance the downtown waterfront experience for locals and visitors; - Maintain the continued use of the existing marine service facilities and travel lift until these facilities are relocated to Sea Otter Park; - Upgrade facilities to meet the expected increase in cruise ship passengers and other visitors to Valdez; and - Celebrate Valdez as an authentic waterfront community.